Linen care guide

 Linen is measured in GSM which refers to grams per square meter of flax.
 A high GSM linen is stronger, but also a lot coarser.
-By Mölle linen is produced at 200 GSM, which is the optimum weight to achieve both a long lifespan and immediate softness of your linen bedding.
-When cared for correctly, linen bedding will last many years.
+By Mölle linen is produced at 200 GSM, which is the optimum weight to achieve both a long lifespan and immediate softness of your linen fabric.
+When cared for correctly, linen will last many years.
 To ensure the longevity follow these simple steps:

 Change your sheets regularly (we recommend every 1 tot 2 weeks).

 Rotate your linen with two or three other sets.
 This will give your linen time to rest to ensure the fibers don't wear out sooner than you'd like.

 A fitted sheet is subject to more friction than any other item in our collection.
 As a result, it will begin to show signs of wear and tear sooner than your pillow cases and duvet cover.
 We recommend to increase the rotation of your fitted sheets more than your other linen items to prolong their lifespan.